About the Hair

-Hair reflects on our health and overall well-being.
+Hair is partly about our health and overall well-being.

 A balanced diet, regular exercising, getting enough sleep, and reducing stress can make our mane thicker and shinier.

 However, certain medical conditions, stress, or even improper care can result in brittle, thinning hair.